SFBB/wathcing_log_parser/README.md

 ### Config file

 Users can specify a config file path.
 If there is none, this program will try to find the config file in the system's config path.
+In such case, there should be a yaml format file named `config` under the system's config path.

 :warning: The config file must exist, otherwise this program will exit with error.